JARNAH MONTERSINO

 I Think It’s A Piano #2, 2022, acrylic on plaster and cardboard, 80x60x60cm.

-This collections of work considered the unrepeatable nature of a moment.
-A series of paintings that codify a recent time, with
+ULTRA: This body of work considered the unrepeatable nature of a moment.
+A series of

-each work marked by the precise second in which the piece was completed.
-Building on this concept further, vessel forms
+second in which the piece was completed.
+Building on this concept

-are built from a combination of post-consumer cardboard and layered plaster fabrication, creating liminal pieces that
+are built from a combination of post-consumer cardboard

-reflect interaction, perceptions and time spent with transient material objects.
-This idea can be observed by the use of
+interaction, perceptions and time spent with transient material objects.
+This idea

-mosaic techniques, incorporating broken plates once used by the artist’s children, solidifying a number of personal and
+plates once used by the artist’s children, solidifying a number of personal and

 simple moments in time, honouring the heritage of their uniqueness.